arashnm80/arashnm80.github.io/handbook/seize.md

 title: Seize
 ---

-> I'm gonna seize the day and make my life extraordinary!
+- Carpe diem.
+I choose to seize the day and make my life extraordinary!

-> I'm gonna seize the identity I want for myself.
+- I choose to seize the identity I want for myself.
+- I choose to seize short term golder windows.